davidemoro/play_mqtt/README.rst

 * pytest-play_, documentation
 * cookiecutter-qa_, see ``pytest-play`` in action with a working example if you want to start hacking

+Thanks to pytest-play_ you can drive your tests or simulators through a configuration file containing an array of commands.

 Credits
 ---------